adematti/pypescript/doc/user/scripting.rst

 Configuration file shortcuts
 ----------------------------

-For rapid scripting, a number of configuration file shortcuts have been defined.
+For rapid and convenient scripting, a number of configuration file shortcuts have been defined.

 Replacements
 ^^^^^^^^^^^^